braziljs/conf-boilerplate/README.md

 * [Random Hacks of Kindness](http://www.myskills.com.br/rhok-recife/)

 Have you created a website using ConfBoilerplate?
 Let's us know =D

+## Contributing

+If you want to submit a pull request, please do it in `dev` branch.

+* `master` contains the stable version of it.
+* `dev` contains features that are being developed.

 ## Who is behind of it?